 There are no official dietary guidelines for MS. However, making certain dietary changes may help relieve common MS symptoms, such as constipation and fatigue, as well as improve overall quality of life.

-Dietary changes that may help include eating more plant-based foods, grains, and fish.
+Dietary changes that may help include eating more grains, fish, and plant-based foods.

-In addition, avoiding unhealthy foods may help with managing MS symptoms and potentially slow disease progression.
+In addition, avoiding low-nutrient foods may help with managing MS symptoms and potentially slow disease progression.

-People with MS should avoid certain foods, including processed meats, refined carbs, junk foods, trans fats, and sugar-sweetened beverages.
+It’s recommended that people with MS avoid certain foods, including processed meats, refined carbs, junk foods, trans fats, and sugar-sweetened beverages.

-As with any new diet, it’s important to notify your healthcare provider before making major changes to your diet to manage MS.
+As with any new diet, it’s important to notify your healthcare team before making major changes to your diet to manage MS.